publitas/docs/source/index.md

 # Introduction

 Welcome to the Publitas public API documentation.
-This api can be used to retrieve publication data for usage in mobile apps, sites and other integrations.
+This API can be used to retrieve publication data for usage in mobile apps, sites and other integrations.

 ### Version

-Our api is currently on version 1.
+Our API is currently on version 1.

 ### Authentication

-Our public api doesn't require authentication.
+Our public API doesn't require authentication.

 ### Formats